 Skip to main content

-A theme is a component of EverShop application which provides a consistent look and feel (visual design) for entire application area (for example, storefront or EverShop admin panel) using a combination of custom templates, styles or images.
+A theme is a component of the EverShop application that provides a consistent look and feel (visual design) for an entire application area (such as the storefront or admin panel) using a combination of custom templates, styles, and images.

-In EverShop, themes are designed to override or customize view layer, provided initially by modules or libraries.
+In EverShop, themes are designed to override or customize the view layer that is initially provided by modules or libraries.

-Just like modules, Themes are implemented by different vendors (frontend developers) and intended to be distributed as additional packages for EverShop system.
+Similar to modules, themes are implemented by different vendors (frontend developers) and are intended to be distributed as additional packages for the EverShop system.

-Out-of-the-box EverShop application provides a default theme as a demonstration theme, which is fully customizable so you can develop your theme based on it.
+Out-of-the-box, the EverShop application provides a default theme for demonstration purposes.
+This theme is fully customizable, allowing you to develop your own theme based on it.

-You can use the default theme for a live store, but if you want to customize the default design, you need to create a new theme.
-We strongly recommend not to change the default directly, because if you do edit the default files, your changes can be overwritten by the new version of the default files during upgrades.
+You can use the default theme for a live store, but if you want to customize the default design, it's recommended to create a new theme.
+We strongly recommend against modifying the default theme directly, as your changes could be overwritten during upgrades when new versions of the default files are installed.

 info

-You can checkout this repo for an example of theme Eve Theme.
-It is a simple theme that helps you to understand how to create a theme for EverShop.
+You can check out the Eve Theme repository for an example theme.
+It's a simple theme that helps you understand how to create a custom theme for EverShop.

-If you already see the module overview document, you know that EverShop is a modular application, all functionality is implemented and delivered in components that are known as Modules.
-The theme is also implemented and delivered in modules too.
+If you've already read the module overview document, you know that EverShop is a modular application where all functionality is implemented and delivered in components known as Modules.
+Themes are also implemented and delivered through modules.

-It means that every single module has its own view part to take care of the UI/UX.
-And this view part is designed to be easily customized without modifying the core files.
+This means that every module has its own view part to handle the UI/UX.
+This view part is designed to be easily customizable without modifying the core files.

-In each module, you can find a pages folder which contains all the files related to the UI/UX of the module.
+In each module, you can find a pages folder containing all files related to the UI/UX of the module.
 This folder contains the following sub-folders:

-• global folder: This special folder contains middlewares that are used in both admin and storefront.
+• global folder: A special folder containing middlewares that are used in both admin and storefront areas.

 catalog